How to Plan the Best One Day in Athens Itinerary This Year

 Roman Agora

 Once a public marketplace around the 1st century BC, the Roman Agora would have been filled with vendors around an open courtyard.
-The remains of the ancient gathering place are open for visitors to wander — there’s a fee but it’s included with the Acropolis combo ticket.
+The remains of the ancient gathering place are now open for visitors to wander.

-You can actually see much of this site from the perimeter outside the gates though, including the octagon-shaped Tower of the Winds, which had a sundial and weather vane.
+If you don’t want to buy a ticket, you can actually see much of this site from the perimeter outside the gates, including the octagon-shaped Tower of the Winds, which had a sundial and weather vane.
 If you’re ruin-hopping during your one day in Athens, you can keep this one to around 30 minutes.

 Hadrian’s Library